FamilySearch/pewpew/README.md

 ### v0.5.5
 Changes:
 - Add an error message into the stats when an endpoint is delayed waiting for a provider.
+- Adjust the way auto-sized buffers grow to be less aggressive.
+Now they have to be filled and then emptied before they will grow.

 ### v0.5.4
 Changes: